You've worked hard to get there. How do you make the most of it?

 You can take care of some of your cash flow needs at the same time you rebalance your portfolio each year.
 As you reallocate your assets, take out the cash you need.
 For example, say your target allocation is 60 percent stocks and 40 percent bonds—but your portfolio has drifted to 65 percent stocks and 35 percent bonds.
 You could cash out what you need from the stock portion and then reallocate what's left over to bonds until you're back on target.

 RMD is the minimum amount that you must withdraw each year.
-By federal law, traditional, SEP, SIMPLE and Rollover IRA account holders and participants in some qualified retirement plans must begin taking distributions no later than April 1 in the year following the year in which they turn age 70 ½.
+By federal law, traditional, SEP, SIMPLE and Rollover IRA account holders and participants in some qualified retirement plans must begin taking distributions no later than April 1 in the year following the year in which they turn age 72 (70 if you turned 70½ before Jan.
+1, 2020).
 Roth IRAs are not subject to RMD.
-(Exceptions apply in 2009.)
 All shortfalls from the RMD are subject to a 50 percent penalty tax.

-While you're required to take your RMD annually, it can be taken from either one IRA account or multiple IRAs.
+While you're required to take your RMD annually, distributions can be aggregated and taken from either one or multiple accounts depending on the type of accounts you own.
 There are several considerations in calculating your RMD.
 Talk to your tax advisor or go to IRS.gov.

 Periodically review your health and life insurance coverage.